Today. Tomorrow. Yesterday.

 We are living longer, not only is life expectancy for adults at a high but, child mortality - once an enormous problem before age 5 - is in decline around the world including sub-Sahara and African countries.
 Deaths during pregnancy are now extremely unusual, as opposed to something normal last century.

 Despite what you hear or your bank account may indicate, the world as a whole is getting wealthier, as a result, extreme poverty is diminishing, in 1900 - 90% of the world was officially in extreme poverty, today it is 10%, with the UN hoping to eradicate this by 2030.
-Education is worldwide today, close to 90% of people are literate, as opposed the almost the entire world being illiterate just a few centuries ago.
+Education is worldwide today, close to 90% of people are literate, as opposed to almost the entire world being illiterate just a couple of centuries ago.

 So why are we pessimistic?
 Well, partly we're genetically programmed to look for danger and fear the worst.
 As cave people, we survived longest when we expected danger.
 It was far safer to move with caution, then to flit around with a carefree attitude.
 Add the fact that for the past century governments, corporations and advertisers have been using the fear tactic to sell us things or scare us into accepting policy changes